Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     will have to move to 24.03 or at least try if the problems occur there too.
     The LUMI User Support Team will focus its efforts on making the software stack for 24.03 as complete as possible as soon as we can, and a lot of it is already on the system.
-We only support newer versions of software though.**
+We only support relatively recent versions of software though.**

     The CCE and ROCm compilers in this programming environment are both based on